 The most ornate room of the harem – and of the entire palace itself – is the columned Ceremonial Hall.
 It was here that family meetings and feasts would be held.

-All around the room, you’ll find numerous arches containing various epigraphs.
+All around the room, you’ll find numerous arches containing epigraphs.
 Some praise the pasha while other verses were taken from the Hadith, or book of Muhammad’s sayings.

 The harem contains as many as 14 bedrooms which were inhabited by the pasha’s concubines.
 You’ll have to traverse the labyrinthine hallways to see them all.
 But as the rooms appear nearly identical, exploration can be rather disorienting.